Art Law Forum

-Participants will be selected based on their professional profile and relevant work experience with artists and/or in the field of freedom of expression.
-Given the high-level nature of the event, the number of places is limited and priority will be given to those who register first.
+Participants will be selected according to their professional profile and their relevant work experience with artists and/or in the field of freedom of expression.
+The number of places is limited and priority will be given to those who register first.
 Therefore, pre-registration is strongly recommended, before the official registration is open as of March 5th 2020.
 You may pre-register using the link below.

-The price for participation in the forum will be 250 EUR/275 USD including all meals and activities.
+The participation fees will be of 250 EUR/275 USD including all meals and activities.
 A limited amount of partial and full participation fee waivers is available for NGO representatives and individual lawyers and artists.
 Please indicate if you would like to be considered for a waiver in the pre-registration link here.